AO-StreetArt/AOSharedServiceLibrary/docs/comp/README.md

     -luuid

 ### ZMQ
-ZeroMQ Communications utilize a separate library, which can be linked against with:
+ZeroMQ Communications utilize the ZMQ library and C++ bindings, which can be linked against with:

     -lzmq

-### Couchbase
-Couchbase utilizes a separate library, which can be linked against with:

-    -lcouchbase

 ### Redis
 Redis utilizes the hiredis library, which can be linked against with: